reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 ## Conclusion

 Let's summarize the points made here.
-I also considered some other arguments earlier in this section that I believe fail to meet this burden.
+First, I presented my _Freedom Argument_.
+Then I considered some straightforwardly bad arguments earlier in this section that I believe fail to meet this burden.
 The *Racial Discrimination Argument*, for example, is unsound because there are plenty of instances of discrimination based on race that ought not be forbidden.
-Deprivation, on the other hand, can justify restricting a private institution's general right to discriminate, but the students who are rejected from universities due to affirmative action do not
+Deprivation, on the other hand, can justify restricting a private institution's general right to discriminate, but the students who are rejected from universities due to affirmative action do not undergo significant levels of deprivation.

 There are, of course, other arguments that could be provided to meet the burden presented in the first premise of the *Freedom Argument*.
 However, I believe I have considered the most common and plausible arguments for why private universities ought not be granted the freedom to practice affirmative action.
 I have argued that all such arguments fail.
 If that's correct, then private universities ought to be granted the freedom to practice affirmative action, at least until we are provided with a new argument that provides sufficiently strong reason to restrict this freedom.